arangodb/spring-data/tutorial/README.md

 A more extensive demo about the features of Spring Data ArangoDB can be found in the [Spring Boot Starter ArangoDB Demo](https://github.com/arangodb/spring-boot-starter/tree/main/demo).

-# Getting Started
+## Get started

+This tutorial is about how to configure [Spring Data ArangoDB](https://github.com/arangodb/spring-data) without using Spring Boot Starter ArangoDB.

+For a more extensive tutorial about the features of Spring Data ArangoDB and Spring Boot support, see the [Spring Boot Starter](../spring-boot-arangodb.md) documentation.

-## Build a project with Maven
+### Build a project with Maven

-First, we have to set up a project and add every needed dependency.
+Set up a project and add every needed dependency.
+This demo uses Maven and Spring Boot.
-We use `Maven` and `Spring Boot` for this demo.

-We have to create a Maven `pom.xml`:
+Create a Maven `pom.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>